solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 option (gogoproto.equal_all) = true;

 // Upstream Spec for Google Compute Engine Upstreams
-// GCE Upstreams represent a set of one or more addressable VM instances for a VM Instance Group message UpstreamSpec {
+// GCE Upstreams represent a set of one or more addressable VM instances with
-    // The name of the Instance Group string instance_group_name = 1;
+// a shared set of tags
+message UpstreamSpec {
+    // get endpoints from instances whose labels match this selector map<string, string> selector = 1;
-    // region in which the instance group lives string instance_group_region = 2;
+    // zone in which the instances live string zone = 2;
-    // the GCP project to which the instance group belongs string projectId = 3;
+    // the GCP project to which the instances belong string project_id = 3;
+    // the port on which the instances are listening
+    // create multiple upstreams to support multiple ports uint32 port = 4;
 }
 ```